Skip to main content

 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our Congressional District.
 The Congressional Art Competition began in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved with the nationwide competition.

-The deadline for the 2025 Congressional Art Competition was on Tuesday, April 1 at 5:00 pm.
+The deadline for the 2026 Congressional Art Competition is on Tuesday, March 31st at 11:59 pm.
+See below for more details and my office's application form.

 ART COMPETITION GALLERY SHOWCASE